-Section 7-Resident Trustees
+Section 8-Resident Trustees

 The Resident Caucus shall elect the Resident Trustees at the Annual Meeting.
 Any candidate for Resident Trustee must have already earned an M.D. or D.O. degree (2002) and be enrolled in a postgraduate training program.
 (2003) Each member of the Resident caucus present at the election shall be entitled to one (1) vote in the election of the Resident Trustee.
 In instances when there are greater than two candidates for Resident Trustee, the election shall use a system of instant runoff voting.
 Under this system, each chapter ranks the candidates in order of preference.
 The counting of ballots simulates a series of runoff elections.
-All first choices are counted, and if no candidate wins a majority of first choices, then the last choice candidate is eliminated.
-Ballots of voters who ranked the eliminated candidate first are redistributed to their next choice candidates, as indicated on each ballot.
-Last place candidates are successively eliminated and ballots are redistributed.

-uted to next choices until one candidate remains or a candidate gains a majority of votes.
+All first choices are counted, and if no candidate wins a majority of first choices, then the last choice candidates, as indicated on each ballot.
+Last place candidates are successively eliminated and ballots are redistributed to next choices until one candidate remains or a candidate gains a majority of votes.
 In the event that the Graduate Caucus fails to elect the Graduate Trustee, the position shall be filled by the Board of Trustees as specified in Article VII, Section 5 of the Association's Constitution and Bylaws.
 (2003)

-Section 8-National Leadership Code of Election Conduct
+Section 9-National Leadership Code of Election Conduct